Mrk-Nguyen/Mrk-Nguyen.github.io/_posts/2021-04-20-GitHub-Training.md

 The specific project I created involved creating a machine learning endpoint that can be automatically tested and deployed on Google Cloud Run via a Docker image using Python Flask as the web application framework.
 The Data Scientists on my team have not had experience seeing how a Continuous Integration/Continuous Development (CI/CD) pipeline works with a Machine Learning model deployment.

 They wanted to learn how the magic happens involving auto deployments.
-Make sure you create a project that resonates with your team members.
-It makes the whole process more fun and engaging for them.
+Make sure you create a project that resonates with your team members; it makes the whole process more fun and engaging for them.

 ## Summary